jimniels/blog/_posts/2018-12-27-reading-notes-december.md

 > Who am I being that my player’s eyes are not shining?

-And that can extend to anyone in your sphere of influence: “who am I being that my [children’s|employees’|friends’] eyes are not shining?”
+And that can extend to anyone in your sphere of influence: “who am I being that my [children’s / employees’ / friends’] eyes are not shining?”